orxfun/orx-iterable/README.md

 Defines and implements Iterable, Collection and CollectionMut traits to represent types that can be iterated over multiple times.

-You may find an article discussing the motivation and implementation details [here](https://orxfun.github.io/orxfun-notes/#/missing-iterable-traits-2024-12-13).
+You may check the [article](https://orxfun.github.io/orxfun-notes/#/missing-iterable-traits-2024-12-13) discussing the motivation and implementation details.

 There exist numerous situations where we need to iterate over an abstract type multiple times.
 Currently most collections allow this by `iter` and `iter_mut` methods; however, this is a convention rather than a shared behavior defined by a trait method.

 > `Collection` and `CollectionMut` traits are defined and automatically implemented for all collections enabling abstraction over repeatedly iterable collection types.

-However, not all iterables are collections storing elements.
+Not all iterables are collections storing elements.
 For instance, a *Range* is iterable which cannot return a reference to its elements since the elements are not stored.
 Similarly, consider an iterator mapping elements of a collection to new values.
 As these values are not stored in memory and computed on the fly during iteration, they do not fit in the definition of collections.

-> More general immutable iterable trait `Iterable` is defined and implemented for most common relevant types.
+> More general immutable iterable trait `Iterable` is defined and implemented for collections and cloneable iterators, and it is open for custom iterables.

 ## A. Collection and CollectionMut